ibm-cloud-docs/power-iaas/pricing.md

 - Image volumes: 200 GB
 - Deployed VMs: 160 GB

-## Pricing for VPN connection
+## Pricing for {{site.data.keyword.powerSys_notm}} VPN (VPN) connection
 {: #pricing-vpn}

 When you use a VPN connection, you are billed monthly.

 IBM charges with the base price hourly per connection.
 The base price varies per geography.
-So if you use one vpn connection that is active for a month, the monthly bill would be $base price X 24 hours X 30 days.
+So, if you use one VPN connection that is active for a month, the monthly bill would be $base price X 24 hours X 30 days.
+VPN charges are associated with the {{site.data.keyword.powerSys_notm}} Workspace resource.

-## Pricing for Power Edge Router
+## Pricing for Power Edge Router (PER)
 {: #per-pricing}

-There are no additional charges for PER.
-You are charged based on the number of Transit Gateway connections and routing options.
+There are no additional charges for PER in {{site.data.keyword.powerSys_notm}}.
+However, you are charged based on the usage of the number of Transit Gateway connections and routing options.

-The following table shows the charges based on the routing option that you select:
+The following table shows an example of the charges based on the routing option that you select:
 | Routing type | Charges |
 |--------------|---------|
 |Local routing data transfer | No charges |
 |Global routing data transfer | $0.011 GB|
-{: caption="Transit Gateway charges based on routing" caption-side="top"}
+{: caption="An example of Transit Gateway charges based on routing" caption-side="top"}

-The following table shows the charges based on the number of connections including Direct Link, VPC, Classic that you can create:
+The following table shows examples of the charges based on the number of connections including Direct Link, VPC, Classic that you can create:
 | Number of connections | Charges |
 |--------------|---------|
 |1 - 4 | No charges |
 |5 - 20 | $9.405 |
 |21 - 50 |$7.315 |
 |51+ | $4.7025 |
-{: caption="Transit Gateway charges based on number of connections" caption-side="top"}
+{: caption="Examples of Transit Gateway charges based on number of connections" caption-side="top"}

 The Transit Gateway charges indicated in the preceding tables are subjected to change.
 See the summary of Transit Gateway charges from the [provisioning page](https://cloud.ibm.com/interconnectivity/transit/provision) in the IBM Cloud console.
 See the [Pricing considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#pricing-considerations) section in the Transit Gateway documentation for more information.